exonum/exonum-btc-anchoring/DEPLOY.md

 Send to anchoring wallet some btc and save transactions hex.
 Wait until transaction got enough confirmations.
 Then replace `funding_tx` variable by saved hex.

+***Note!** If the current anchoring chain becomes unusable you may start a new chain by adding corresponding funding transaction.*

 ### Change list of validators

 ***Important warning!** This procedure changes the `anchroing` address and node needs to wait until the last anchored